k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05d_tdm_sequence.md

 # TDM Sequence Implementation Steps

-The [TDM task](/articles/TDM/tdm_gui/17a_task_target_component_entities.md#load) allows the user to replace the sequences (IDs) of all selected entities before loading them into the target environment.
-This option is required in order to avoid key duplication if the testing environment is not empty and already contains entities.
-The task execution also replaces an entity's sequences (IDs) when generating clones to prevent duplicates in the target environment.
+The [TDM task](/articles/TDM/tdm_gui/17a_task_target_component_entities.md#load) provides an option to replace the sequences (IDs) of all selected entities before loading them into the target environment.
+This is required in order to prevent key duplication when the testing environment is not empty (i.e., already contains entities).
+In addition, the task execution replaces an entity's sequences when generating clones to ensure uniqueness in the target environment.

 Sequence replacement must be set up in advance.

-Sequence implementation is also required for [rule-based data generation implementation](16_tdm_data_generation_implementation.md) to maintain referential integrity of synthetic entity IDs.
+Sequence implementation is also required for [rule-based data generation](16_tdm_data_generation_implementation.md) flows to maintain referential integrity of synthetic entity IDs.

 Starting with TDM V9.3, the following **two sequence handling methods** are supported: